-In this video, Sylvia Coronado reviews basic questions about rendering business person property.
-She discusses what a rendition is, what items need to be rendered, and what the important dates and deadlines are.
+In this video, WIlzon Marinero reviews basic questions about rendering business personal property.
+He discusses what a rendition is, what items need to be rendered, and what the important dates and deadlines are.
 Also included is the distinction between real and personal property.
-(4:15 mins.)
+(3:58 mins.)

-Hi, my name is Sylvia Coronado and I work for the Harris County Appraisal District.
+Hi, my name is Wilzon Marinero and I work with the Harris County Appraisal District.

-If you own a business in Harris County, you are required to render your business personal property for taxation.
+If you own a business in Harris County, you are required to report or render your business personal property for taxation.
 My goal today is to help you understand this process by reviewing three basic questions.
-(1.)
-What is a rendition?
-(2.)
-What needs to be rendered?
-And - (3.)
-What are your important dates and deadlines?
+One, what is a rendition?
+Two, what is required to be included on the rendition?
+And three, what are the important dates and deadlines?

 Question 1.
 What is a rendition?

-In Harris County most businesses need to file Form 22-15.
+In Harris County most businesses use rendition Form 22-15.
 If you own any business vehicles, you will also need to file the form for vehicles, Form 22-15-VEH.
-To get these forms, visit us online at www.hcad.org..
+To get these forms, visit us online at www.hcad.org.

 For tax purposes, your property is classified as either "real" property, or personal property.
 Real property, or real estate, includes land, buildings, and items attached to the land.
 Personal property includes things that can be owned, but are not attached to land.
 For example, at home, your personal property includes your sofa, your clothes, and other items.
 These items are not taxed for property tax purposes in Texas.
-But personal property used to produce income is taxable and must be rendered.
+But personal property used to produce income is taxable and must be reported.
 This includes furniture and fixtures used at your place of business, and items used to produce income such as equipment, machinery, computers, inventory, raw materials, finished goods, and work in process.
-The only time you don't need to render is when the total value of all your business personal property combined is less than $500.
+The only time you are not required to report is when the total value of all your business personal property combined is less than five hundred dollars.

 Question 3.
-What are important dates and deadlines?
+What are the important dates and deadlines?

-There are four important dates you need to know about.
-The first is:
+There are four important dates and deadlines you need to know about.

-May 15 - If you need more time to render your property you may request a 30-day extension.
-You must make this request in writing to the appraisal district by April 15.
+May 15.
+If you need more time to report your property you may request a 30-day extension.
+You must make this request in writing to the appraisal district by April 1.
 Your new rendition deadline would now be May 15.
-And lastly:

-And lastly May 30 - for good cause, you may even request an additional 15 days if needed.
-This written request to the appraisal district must be received no later than May 15.
+Good Cause Deadline – If you have received approval for the May 15 extension but still need more time, you may even request an additional 15 days for good cause.
+This written request to the appraisal district must be received no later than May 15 along with an explanation of good cause.
+The request will be reviewed for approval.
 The new rendition deadline would be May 30.

 Please note that late-filed renditions are subject to penalties.